nijdarshan/gitlab-security-scans/README.md

       fi
    ```
 2. **Custom Rules**
 You can customize when certain scan jobs should run.
-For instance, in this project, we limit scanning to the main branch:
+For instance, in this project, I limit scanning to the main branch(because the code is already safe!):

 ```yaml
 rules: